Seoul World Cup Stadium, Seoul, 25.06.2002

 The arrival of the Taegeuk Warriors in the semi-finals however had not been without controversy: having beaten both Poland and the highly-fancied Portuguese in the first phase to progress alongside the United States – Germany’s quarter-final opponents – the Koreans would then overcome Italy with a last-gasp golden goal in a match where they would be the beneficiaries of a number of suspect refereeing decisions.
 Their quarter-final against Spain would be even more controversial, with the hosts going through on penalties after a goalless draw where the Spaniards had seen two arguably legitimate goals ruled out by the officials.

-With the hosts on the crest of a popular wave and the beneficiaries of a more than a few suspect decisions, the onus would now be on Rudi Völler’s side to maintain their professionalism to see them through against opposition that was on paper considerably weaker.
+With the hosts on the crest of a popular wave, the onus would now be on Rudi Völler’s side to maintain their professionalism to see them through against opposition that was on paper considerably weaker.
 Germany would be slight favourites going into the match, but with the tournament producing a series of unpredictable results nothing could be taken for granted.

 The Nationaltrainer would once again cut his coat according to his cloth, and would play a slightly more conservative 4-4-2 formation.
-The ever-present Thomas Linke and Christoph Metzelder would be joined by the recalled Carsten Ramelow – in for Sebastian Kehl – and the reshifted Torsten Frings at right-back, while Marco Bode would make his first start of the tournament in joining Michael Ballack, Bernd Schneider and Didi Hamann in the reformed four-man midfield.
-Up front there would still be no recall for Carsten Jancker, with Miroslav Klose and Oliver Neuville leading the line.
+The ever-present Thomas Linke and Christoph Metzelder would be joined by the recalled Carsten Ramelow – in for Sebastian Kehl – and the reshifted Torsten Frings at right-back, while Marco Bode would make his first start of the tournament in joining Michael Ballack, Bernd Schneider and Didi Hamann in a reformed and rejigged four-man midfield.
+Up front there would still be no recall for Carsten Jancker, with Miroslav Klose – goalless since the first phase – and Oliver Neuville leading the line.

 The spirit of the German team would be epitomised by the self-sacrifice of Michael Ballack, who knew as soon as he had committed his second-half foul that he would be out of the final showpiece.
-The German side of 2002 may have not been blessed with an array of stars, but with application and teamwork – and a little luck – found themselves in the final when more talented squads had long since departed.
+The German side of 2002 may have not been blessed with an array of stars, but with application and teamwork – and yes, that little bit of luck – found themselves in the final when more talented squads had long since departed.

 The final would pit a Ballack-less Germany against four-times champions Brazil in Yokohama.
 In what had been up to that point a statistical curiousity, the sides had never met in the tournament in its seventy-two year history.
 What is perhaps even more surprising is that between them Germany and Brazil had contested twelve of the sixteen finals played since the inaugural competition in 1930.